orthanc-server/orthanc-setup-samples/README.md

 ## Getting started
 - [Basic Orthanc](docker/basic) to demonstrate a very basic Orthanc setup.
+- [Various configuration](docker/all-usages) to demonstrate the different ways to configure the Docker images.
 - [Stone Web Viewer](docker/stone-viewer) to demonstrate how to enable the [Stone Web Viewer plugin](https://book.orthanc-server.com/plugins/stone-webviewer.html).
 - [Orthanc + PostgreSQL](docker/postgresql) to demonstrate how to use the Orthanc [PostgreSQL plugin](https://book.orthanc-server.com/plugins/postgresql.html)
-- [Various configuration](docker/all-usages) to demonstrate the different ways to configure the Docker images.
 - [Orthanc + MySQL](docker/mysql) to demonstrate how to use the Orthanc [MySQL plugin](https://book.orthanc-server.com/plugins/mysql.html)
+- [Orthanc + MSSQL](docker/mssql) to demonstrate how to use the Orthanc [ODBC plugin](https://book.orthanc-server.com/plugins/odbc.html)
 - [Orthanc basic DICOM association](docker/dicom-association) to demonstrate a simple DICOM association between Orthanc servers (and perform operations such as C-FIND, C-MOVE, C-STORE, C-ECHO).
 - [Orthanc peering](docker/peering) to demonstrate Orthanc peering.
 - [Orthanc dicom-web](docker/dicom-web) to demonstrate Orthanc dicom-web connectivity.